Canop/broot/website/docs/documentation/configuration.md

 	execution = "/bin/mkdir {parent}/{type} && /usr/bin/nvim {parent}/{type}/{name}.{type}"
 	from_shell = true

+You can override the default behavior of broot by giving your verb the same shortcut or invocation than a default one.

 # Colors

 You can change all colors by adding a `[skin]` section in your `conf.toml` file.